North Country Navigator

 You’re starting to see the finish line!
 Take these last few steps to acquaint yourself with the North Country Bookstore and get your bill paid to hold onto your courses.

-• North Country Bookstore: Visit nccc.edu for all of your book, class supplies and North Country clothing needs.
+• North Country Bookstore: Visit nccc.edu/bookstore for all of your book, class supplies and North Country clothing needs.
 For book ordering you’ll need your class schedule handy for use in the “Textbook Look-up" tool.
 Simply lookup your class by selecting your term, department, three-digit course number and one letter section identifier from your class schedule.
 Once you’ve added all items to your cart you’ll be able to checkout and choose your desired delivery or pickup method.

 • Paying Your Bill: The student portal is your one-stop-shop for all eServices at North Country.
 To view and pay your bill login to the student portal at https://student.nccc.edu by using the credentials that were provided.
 Payments are also accepted directly through the Business Office and all bills are due before the first date of class.
 You will also need to complete the Billing Disclosure and Authorization (BDA) form which can also be found in the portal.
 Finally, to take advantage of North Country's in-state tuition rates, New York State residents will need to submit a Certificate of Residency form which establishes their county residency.
 These forms can also be found within the portal and many are county-specific.